Security Audit

 Avoid this issue by making sure to never save anything confidential on the blockchain without first encrypting it.

-Denial of service attacks can be done through denying authentication or services or by overloading ports with requests.
+Denial of service attacks can be done by denying authentication or services or by overloading ports with requests.

 Smart contracts by definition are not modifiable but rather self-destructed.
 But this poses an issue if some mistakes are made.